OBJECTIVE OF CASINO: Accumulate points by capturing cards.

 Regular Casino rules apply but face cards have extra numerical values: Jacks = 11, Queens = 12, and Kings = 13.
 An ace = 1 or 14.

 It is tempting in Royal Casino to hold the aces for longer so that you may make a 14 build.

 Royal Casino is also played with the variant sweeps.
 This happens when one player takes all the cards from the table with the same value and the next player must trail.
 If a sweep is made, the capture card is put face-up on the pile of cards they have won of the same numerical value.
 Each sweep is worth 1 point.

 - Player with the most cards

 - Player with the most spades

 - Aces in this order: Spades, Clubs, Hearts, Diamonds

-Are you looking to play online casinos?
+Are you looking to play online casinos card games?
 We have created dedicated pages where you will find updated top lists of the best new casinos launched in 2023 for the following countries: